Wooden K2 Telephone Kiosk, Burlington House entranceway, Piccadilly W1J 0BD

-Marking the 90th anniversary, Measure will present a programme of sonic compositions by UK-based artists.
-Presented consecutively artists Holly Pester, Aura Satz, Dan Scott and Lawrence Abu Hamdan will each probe the cultural role of the public telephone, its technological design and its relevance as a site for solitary conversation within a bustling central London setting.
+Marking the 90th anniversary, Measure presents a programme of sonic compositions by UK-based artists.
+Presented consecutively artists Holly Pester, Aura Satz, Dan Scott and Lawrence Abu Hamdan each probe the cultural role of the public telephone, its technological design and its relevance as a site for solitary conversation within a bustling central London setting.

 Frances Scott - 'Another way of reading'.
 A research residency at Swiss Cottage Library.